The Intersection of Patriarchal Culture, Enmeshment, and Narcissism in South Asian Couples.

 This is not about choosing the wife and abandoning the parents.

-It’s about realizing that marriage requires a change in family dynamics with a new emotional system, where:
+It’s about realizing that marriage requires adjustments to changing family dynamics with a new emotional system, where:

 • Parents are honored with love and dignity